Overview of this Section

 Instead, on being released at the other end, it was as if you had passed through the rock to the back of the cave, with all the space now opening before you.
 You were in a large hall, fronting a massive two-way fireplace.
 Through an arched aperture in the centre of the chimney, inset with a pane of glass, light was reflected from a window at the far side of the lounge room, an ingenious combination of fantasy and function...You were drawn past the fireplace to the light of the lounge room, where a picture window overlooked the bush and the harbour."

 Indeed, when visitors first sight the house from the roadway, the amber-coloured glow seen at the end of the entrance way tunnel is sourced from the lounge window some 40 metres (141 ft) away.
-On entry, the entrance hall ceiling drops to just two metres (6 ft 7 in), but the space is no longer confined; it is the second largest room in the house despite having as its sole function the capacity to welcome visitors and, presumably, to confirm that they have entered a most unusual dwelling.
+On entry, the entrance hall ceiling drops to just two metres (6 ft 7 in), but the space is no longer confined; it is the second largest room in the house despite having as its sole function the capacity to welcome visitors.
 Almost all its light enters through amber glass.
 Both of the side walls of this room are formed by the eight pairs of glass doors.
 Light also filters in through three small amber glass wall panels in the staircase which has its own skylight, also amber coloured.
 The only additional light after dark is from two large hexagonal light fixtures set in the ceiling which also have amber glass.
 Particularly notable is the “forest” of eight tree trunk-sized floor to ceiliing pillars which dominate the space.
 These are coloured in the deep greens and browns of Australian eucalypts, with metallic gold highlights resembling the glint of sun off moist foliage.

 A glimpse of the distant view is seen through the back of the arched void in the lounge’s fireplace.

 When moving towards the brighter light and passing under a very low bulkhead, suddenly and dramatically the space opens and the ceiling height rises to over three metres (10 ft).
-This, the lounge, is the largest room in the house.
-It is flooded with natural light from six windows and a glass door which opens onto a spacious sandstone terrace.
-Although the room is given great strength by its scale, walls of large exposed sandstone blocks and thick pillars edging each window, it is nevertheless dominated by its monumental free-standing fireplace.
+This, the lounge, is the largest room in the house and is flooded with natural light from six windows and a glass door which opens onto a spacious sandstone terrace.
+Although the room is given great strength by its scale, its walls made of large exposed sandstone blocks and its thick pillars edging each window, it is nevertheless dominated by the monumental free-standing fireplace.
 Spathopoulos again:

 "Griffin seemed to tease us, throwing walls up in our faces, pulling us through tunnels, then suddenly, with a wave of his hand, revealing the surprise he had in store.
 By exploiting one aspect of the design, Griffin enhanced another."